enkodellc/blazorboilerplate/README.md

 ## News
 ### 0.6.0 (Breaking Changes - Under Development)
 - Dual Mode CSB & SSB [View Wiki](https://github.com/enkodellc/blazorboilerplate/wiki/Dual-Mode-CSB---SSB-Tips).
 Thanks [MarkStega](https://github.com/MarkStega)
     - There are changes to solution structure for Dual Mode.
-Switching can be tricky with the browser cache so if you see something strange use incognito mode or a different browser.
+Switching modes can be tricky with the browser cache so if you see something strange use incognito mode or a different browser.
     Best solution is to pick your version and stick with it, then expect to clear cache when switching.
 Read the Wiki!

 ### 0.5.0